 The user can now click the play icon in the flow's title bar, which invokes the planner to automatically activate this flow.
-If a successful plan is found, the appliances will be automatically configured, the play icon will turn green, the stop icon will turn white, and a bubble will appear (similar in appearance to the bubble shown in Figure 1.7d) to inform the user that the flow has been activated.
+If a successful plan is found, the appliances will be automatically configured, the play icon will turn green, the stop icon will turn white, and a bubble will appear to inform the user that the flow has been activated.
 Figure 9.3d shows the interface once the user has dismissed the bubble.
 If a plan cannot be found, a bubble will appear to help the user resolve the problem (see Figure 1.7d).
 One difficulty with planning algorithms, such as the GraphPlan algorithm that the PUC uses, is that they cannot produce useful error messages when planning fails.
 Therefore, the PUC first uses two approximation checks to search for conflicting appliance variables and active flows, allowing a more useful error message to be produced.